ngxs/store/docs/plugins/websocket.md

-# Websocket Plugin - Expiremental Status
+# Websocket Plugin - Experimental Status
 Bind server websocket events to Ngxs store actions.

 ## Install
-Websocket plugin is a seperate install from NPM, run the following to install it:
+Websocket plugin is a separate install from NPM, run the following to install it:

 ```bash
 npm i @ngxs/websocket-plugin --S